 Regarding our research question (RQ) on emoji use, we did not observe significant differences across platforms, mirroring the results of our pilot study.
-This finding contrasts with prior research suggesting that users are more likely to post messages containing emoji on social media (Daniel & Camp, 2020), and messages featuring emoji are often perceived as more positive than those without (Novak et al., 2015).
+This finding contrasts with prior research suggesting that users consider posts with emoji to be easier to understand and more credible than messages without emoji or with an emoji inappropriate (Daniel & Camp, 2020), and messages featuring emoji are often perceived as more positive than those without (Novak et al., 2015).
 However, our results may suggest that positive self-presentation on social media does not necessarily translate into increased emoji use.
-One possible explanation is that emoji usage may depend on the context: emoji might be more commonly used in private, interpersonal exchanges rather than in public social media posts (Cherbonnier et al., 2024).
+One possible explanation is that emoji usage may depend on the context: emoji might be more commonly used in private, interpersonal exchanges (e.g. Facebook Messenger) rather than in social media posts (e.g., Facebook) (Cherbonnier et al., 2024).
 Additionally, emoji may be integrated into language to complement rather than directly express emotions.
-Finally, users might also adhere to platform norms, using emoji selectively based on the expectations of the platform.
+Finally, users might also adhere to platform norms, using emoji selectively based on the expectations of the platform and the online community to which they belong.
+For example, Huang et al. (2022) have shown that the use of emoji is used as a sign of belonging to specific social circles on social media, helping to create boundaries between these circles.
 In this sense, emoji usage on social media may reflect broader emotional display norms, similar to those observed in face-to-face interactions.

 Despite the contributions of this research, it has several limitations.
 First, it lacks ecological validity, a common issue in social media research (Griffioen et al., 2020).
 Specifically, the analysis of images presents challenges when comparing Instagram with Facebook or Twitter/X, as Instagram is inherently an image-centric platform.
 Furthermore, the temporal structure of our study contrasts with the typical post-creation process, where users often respond to immediate emotional stimuli rather than selecting an event from memory.
 However, by experimentally testing the positivity bias across platforms in a controlled setting, our study offers valuable insights into how individuals may filter or adjust their emotional expression when recounting past events.
 Although real-time emotional stimuli were not used, the controlled design allowed us to isolate the effects of platform-specific norms and features.
 Future studies could build on this work by employing more ecologically valid methods, such as analyzing real-time social media interactions or using longitudinal designs to capture how emotional expression evolves over time.